gurdiga/rss-email-subscription/README.md

 # rss-email-subscription

 Say we have a blog and a list of email addresses.
 We want an app that would watch the blog’s RSS feed, and would email the new blog posts to every email address.
+I have seen this called rss-to-email in other places.

 ## 2 pieces: